 To get a flavour of some of our own club events and activities, please explore this this website by clicking on the "What we do" and "Programme" pages on the menu above, or use the social media link at the bottom of this page to access our Facebook pages.

-In addition to our regular activities, we have an exciting programme of events planned for this new Rotary year, building on what was a very successful year in 2016/2017.
-A significant early success was the Casino Night held at Thatchers Cider in Sandford on Saturday 21st January 2017.
-This prestigious black tie event raised over £6,000 in aid of Children's Hospice SouthWest and other charities supported by Rotary.
-This topped the previous year's event where we raised over £5,000 for good causes that also including the Bristol Children's Hospital Grand Appeal, Weston Hospice, the Jessie May Trust and WaterWorks.
+In addition to our regular activities, we have an exciting programme of events planned for this new Rotary year, building on what was a very successful year in 2019/2020.
+A significant early success was the Casino Night held at Thatchers Cider in Sandford on Saturday 18th January 2020.
+This prestigious black tie event raised over £8,000 in aid of The Grand Appeal, Bristol Children's Hospital and other charities supported by Rotary.
+In fact, over the past three years of running this event, we have raised over £30,000 for good causes that also including the Bristol Children's Hospital Grand Appeal, Weston Hospice, the Jessie May Trust, Build Up Nepal and WaterWorks.

 Build up Nepal is a non-profit social business working with Shiva Charity UK to introduce earth bricks in Nepal.
 Earth bricks are a perfect technology for rebuilding rural villages in Nepal hit by the earthquakes of April and May 2015.
 The villagers can produce their own bricks out of cement and soil using a portable brick making press.
 This lowers transportation costs and also creates local jobs and opportunities in the village.
 The buildings are earthquake resistant and of very high quality.
 Using this technology, villagers can build schools, homes and other community buildings at lower costs.